 - Current (cards expire after 3 years) and in good standing.

 - If you owe over $25 or, if your card has been stopped or suspended for some other reason, you will not be able to use your card.
 Contact your local CLAMS library if you have questions about your card or borrowing privileges.

 - For full borrowing privileges at CLAMS public libraries, Cape Cod Community College students will need to acquire a CLAMS card from a public library.

 Patron Behavior Policy

-The Provincetown Public Library is available to persons of all ages.
-While everyone has an equal right to access library services and facilities, no person has the right to interfere with the ability of others to use and enjoy library resources, services, and facilities.
-To this end, the Library is responsible for establishing rules of conduct to protect the rights and safety of Library patrons, volunteers, and staff, and for preserving and protecting the Library’s materials, equipment, facilities, and grounds.
+Everyone has an equal right to access library services and facilities, but no person has the right to interfere with the ability of others to use and enjoy library resources, services, and facilities.
+The Library is responsible for establishing rules of conduct to protect the rights and safety of Library patrons, volunteers, and staff, and for preserving and protecting the Library’s materials, equipment, facilities, and grounds.

-Enforcement of these rules will be conducted in a fair and reasonable manner.
 Library staff will intervene to stop prohibited activities and behaviors.
-Failure to comply with the Library’s established rules, regulations, and policies could result in removal from the premises and expulsion from the Library for a period of one day to one year, or in arrest or prosecution.
-Violations could also result in the restriction and/or termination of Library privileges, including the use of Library computers and other equipment.
-Expulsion for more than one week may be appealed in writing to the Board of Library Trustees.
+Failure to comply with the Library’s established rules, regulations, and policies could result in removal from the premises and expulsion from the Library for a period of one day to one year.
+Violations could also result in the restriction and/or termination of Library privileges.
+Expulsion for more than one month may be appealed in writing to the Board of Library Trustees.